bketelsen/storyblog/content/posts/ssh-to-wsl2.md

 ```
 I also set `PasswordAuthentication` to `no`, which means I'll be using SSH keys to authenticate.
 Put authorized public keys in `~/.ssh/authorized_keys` in order to use this setting.
 If you don't allow Password Authentication, you have to have keys setup, so don't enable this without understanding what's going on.

 Now, using `netsh` I can port forward connections from Windows to the VM that's running WSL2.
 To do this you'll need to get the IP address of your WSL2 instance.  `ip addr` or `ifconfig` should do the trick.
-Mine is `172.19.149.102`, so the command to forward port 2222 from Windows to my WSL2 instance is this:
+Mine is `172.19.149.102`, so the PowerShell command to forward port 2222 from Windows to my WSL2 instance is this:

 ```
 netsh interface portproxy add v4tov4 listenport=2222 listenaddress=0.0.0.0 connectport=2222 connectaddress=172.19.149.102